imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 This could lead to a less predictable behavior of the fee market, from the network users' perspective.
 Assuming that transactions can in fact be efficiently categorized in terms of which smart contracts they execute on, one should accept the possibility of such a scenario.

-It is interesting to mention that, not entirely related to the motivations of this research but in similar vein, there is also prior work aimed at estimating the computational burden of individual OPCODEs (instructions) of the Java Virtual Machine (CPU), examples are [6], [16], [17], [18].
+It is interesting to mention that, not entirely related to the motivations of this research but in a similar vein, there is also prior work aimed at estimating the computational burden of individual OPCODEs (instructions) of the Java Virtual Machine (CPU), examples are [6], [16], [17], [18].

 This report and the entire "Gas Cost Estimator" project are focusing on a subset of EVM OPCODEs.
 The OPCODEs in this subset (see [Appendix B: OPCODEs subset](#appendix-b-opcodes-subset) have in common that they do not include any instructions which access the Ethereum storage (e.g. `SSTORE`, `SLOAD` etc.).